 Once you have generated the stub folder for the framework, copy that folder into

-Finally, you will need to add the folder to the build.
+After you add in the folder, you will need to include it in the build.
 In

 add_subdirectory(MyNewFolder).
 Make sure you put it in alphabetical order.

 To generate the SDK headers, make sure that you set

 ON when you run the

 cmake .. -DREGENERATE_SDK=ON).